I worked at Terrapinn full-time (More than a year)

 Advice to Management

-I applied online.
+I applied through a recruiter.
 The process took 4 days.
-I interviewed at Terrapinn.
+I interviewed at Terrapinn (New York, NY).

 It was a group interview with a hands-on project related to the company which was individually completed in-person, and analyzed one-one-one with an employee.
 The vibe of the company was positive but it was a very, very long interview which did not seem to be that efficiently run.